-Alright guys, it’s time for part 2 of my Phoenix recap – if you missed segment one and want to catch up, clicky here.
+Alright guys, it’s time for part 2 of my Phoenix travel recap – if you missed segment one and want to catch up, click here.
 Now, it’s been a while, but if I remember correctly the aforementioned post ended with me, Mel and Diana passing out at Hotel Valley Ho after a long but very fun day.
 We were all exhausted, but we woke up hella early anyways because we wanted to take photos around our suite and eat breakfast before hitting up Usery Mountain Regional Park.

 We ordered a TON of room service and shot a kickass flat lay in bed!
 In case you’re wondering, we got a fruit smoothie, a yogurt parfait, a vat of coffee, Belgian waffles, red velvet waffles, and a mushroom omelette with toast and taters.
 I’m not gonna lie, by the time we shot everything the noms were straight up cold…but luckily still delicious.
 We were laughing our asses off while styling this shot (see it on insta here) because we tied Diana’s camera to the chandelier to get the best angle possible.
 Hashtag creative blogger solutions.

 After scarfing down brekkie, we changed quickly and checked out.
 Tai from Boss Transportation was waiting for us out front to take us to Usery.
 Anddddd let’s just take a time out to talk about Tai for a quick sec.
 If you’re in AZ and need a ride, hit him up STAT.
 He epitomizes professionalism and is cool as hell – he’ll get you wherever you need to go on time all day, every day with max comfort.
 You’ll seriously feel like an a-lister riding in the back of his whip.